DeniskaAb/BlenderRizomUVBridge/docs/docs/usage-installation/usage.md

 ## Export Settings

+### Preserve UVs

+When this is option is enabled objects exported usuing the bridge will have their existing UVs preserved.
+If it is disabled the UVs will be projected upon loading into Rizom.

+**Info:** Preserve UVs will automatically be disabled if any autoseams script is selected.
+{: .notice .notice-info}

 ### Script

 These are scripts that will be automatically run when RizomUV opens, they automatically place seams and pack a quick UV map.
 I often begin by using one of these scripts then finalize the UV map manually.